 Joint Commission (JCI)

 The Joint Commission started in 1994 and is a non-profit that sets standards for healthcare facilities worldwide, with the ultimate goal of ensuring patient safety.
 Part of being accredited by the Joint Commission is accepting the possibility of random audits at any time in your healthcare facility.
 The Joint Commission will also do planned audits and the Commission accredits entire hospitals, specialties and specific fertility clinics.
 Check here to see which hospitals and fertility clinics are accredited.
 JCI accreditation is highly regarded globally.
 If your fertility clinic is JCI certified you know they meet the highest international standards of care, however JCI does not validate pregnancy rate data.
+A clinic must be operating for more than a year in order to apply for JCI accreditation and so many new clinics will be operating at the level of JCI standards while they apply for official certification.

-ISO9001 or International Organisation For Standardisation (ISO)
+ISO9001 or International Organization For Standardization (ISO)

 Some clinics report this as a certification on their website.
 ISO is an acronym for International Organisation For Standardisation.
 This is a large international organization that has published 22,383 international standards in a variety of different industries.
 The organization was founded by answering the simple question of – what’s the best way to do this?
 Some of the more popular international standards include measurement, gas emissions and wi-fi networks.
 This provides consumer reassurance that products and services have been tested and are deemed safe.
 While ISO does not certify fertility clinics specifically, some clinics use ISO methods to standardize their lab procedures.
 However, this does not by itself indicate a high quality fertility practice and does not validate pregnancy data.
 Click here for more information about the ISO certification for medical laboratories.